Meeting Medical Management Challenges and Finding Superior Value

 David Deitz and Associates will help you meet your medical management challenges and find superior value for patients and customers.

-The National Council on Compensation Insurance (NCCI) has released a preliminary agenda for its Annual Issues Symposium (AIS) for May 2018.
-The program will feature the usual comprehensive overview of the industry, including Chief Actuary Kathy Antonello’s State of the Line.
-Also on tap will be a Bob Hartwig talk on economics, perspectives from risk managers from 2 of Florida’s biggest companies, and an update from David Deitz of DD&A on the current clinical uses of marijuana and how these may affect workers compensation patients.
-You can see more here.
+The National Claims Compensation Institute (NCCI) has released a preliminary agenda for its Annual Issues Symposium (AIS) for May 2019.
+The program will feature the usual comprehensive overview of the industry, including Chief Actuary Kathy Antonello’s State of the Line and the annual Bob Hartwig talk on economics (never to be missed).
+Dr. Deitz of DD&A will moderate a discussion by 3 very distinguished occupational physicians on how practicing doctors view workers compensation, including the challenges to primary care occupational practice in the 21st century.